 If you think it takes big budget to be creative, think again.
 We simply love how WOLF Burgers took on the big boys in getting attention at this summit.

-This humble but forward gourmet burger joint created a burger just for the summit: Named The Burger for World Peace, specially created bulgogi marinated beef patty is accompanied with American cheddar, topped with secret kimchi mayonnaise and served in a brioche burger bun.
+This humble but forward gourmet burger joint created a burger just for the summit.
+Named The Burger for World Peace, it had specially created bulgogi marinated beef patty accompanied with American cheddar.
+It was also topped with secret kimchi mayonnaise and served in a brioche burger bun.
 What is Singapore without the mishmash of Eastern and Western cultures and food?

 WOLF Burgers even took a step further and posted an open invitation letter addressed to both leaders on Facebook.
 We give the people behind WOLF Burgers credit for their ingenuity and sincerity on top of their really yummy burgers in Pasar Bella at Suntec City.
 If you have not been there, you should.